ErnestoGithubCode/ErnestoGithubCode/README.md

 - 👋 Hi, I’m @ErnestoGithubCode.
 - 👀 I’m interested in R language, RStudio, R Shiny, Statistics, Geospatial Analysis, Genomics.
-- 🌱 I’m currently self-learning Data Science.
+- 🌱 I’m currently self-learning Data Science,Git, RStudio.
 - 💞️ I’m looking to collaborate on Real Estate Data Analysis, BioInformatics.
 - 📫 How to reach me?
 Write to me at this email address: eibanez.ernesto@gmail.com
 - 👮‍♂️ This repo is my online compass to all the stuff I must do to reach my goals in Data Science.